farhat-lab/who-analysis/README.md

 to create the environment.
 Run `conda activate <env_name>` to activate it and `conda deactivate` to deactivate once you are in it.

+# Required Computing Resources

+The genotypes matrices in this work are very large, and depending on the drug, can require up to 100 GB of RAM to run.
+All models were run on 1 CPU core.
+A single model can take anywhere from a few minutes to a few hours to run.
+Drugs with smaller datasets, such as Delamanid, will run much faster than drugs with many variants and samples, such as Ethambutol.

 # <code>data/</code>

 1. <code>drug_CC.csv</code>: Critical concentrations for each drug used for binarization of MIC data.